 "Jesus, Lover of my soul, Let me to thy bosom fly, While the nearer waters roll, While the tempest still is high."

-He had reached the fifth line,
+He had reached the fifth line, when they saw him loosen his hold on the wave-swept rigging and drop into the sea.

-"Hide me, O my Savior hide,"
+"Hide me, O my Saviour hide,"